Here is the free, downloadable sheet music of Bach’s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 - paying the Preludio in our standard A major, followed by all the rest of the movements transposed one tone lower into G major.
 This is perhaps shocking to purists but probably not even noticeable to 99% of the listening public

-The Duo Versions have no need to be transposed into the easier key of G-major because the fact of dividing up all the double-stops between two players makes these the easiest version of all.
-We could even happily play them in the original violin key of E major, simply transposed down an octave.
+The Duo Versions have no need to be transposed into the easier key of G-major because, even in the less comfortable key of A major, playing these movements as duos (and therefore dividing up all the double-stops between two players) makes them so much easier that there is no need to make them even easier still.
+We could even happily play them in the original violin key of E major, simply transposed down an octave, but this higher register is definitely not the Bachian cello register and can often sound a little strained and unnatural.
+Because of this, only the Loure (duo version) is offered in both the high (E major) and low (A major) keys.

 No notes have been changed in the adaptation for solo cello, however many bowings have been slightly modified.
 The most common bowing modification is the simple addition of short slurs in passages that, for the violin, are played entirely with separate bows.
 This is because bow changes (especially in string crossings) are more laboured on the cello than on the violin, so these slurs have been added to avoid scratching and to increase the musical fluidity (see Adapting Bach’s Violin Music to the Cello).